calvinln/2048/README.md

 ## Deployment

-Commits to master branch is automatically built and deployed to Firebase by CircieCI.
+Commits to master branch is automatically built and deployed to Firebase by CircleCI.